 The fields of religion and philosophy (which is part of the department of religious studies) are essentially about critically engaging beyond the classroom and providing models to address questions of ultimacy, belief, and ethical life.
 The study of the historical, political, and sociocultural contexts of religious traditions and of intercultural philosophical traditions provide an intellectual background for those interested in pursuing careers in social service, education, ministry, government, journalism and the arts.

-The Wesleyan department of religion and philosophy seeks to combine critical analysis with relational learning.
-We encourage students to bring their whole selves to the study of issues of human existence and community formation fundamental to them.
+encourage students to bring their whole selves to the study of issues of human existence and community formation fundamental to them.
 At Wesleyan we believe that a focus on developing one’s voice and one’s orientation to the world, as well as facilitating the discovery of language needed to both challenge and express one’s deeply held beliefs should be at the core of all religious, philosophical, and ethical learning.
 As such, our students have the opportunity to develop interdisciplinary projects combining multiple majors and minors with religion and philosophy.

 Additionally, Wesleyan offers students interested in a range of ministerial callings—social justice activism, parish ministry, chaplaincy, pastoral counseling, and the liturgical arts—with a pre-seminary advising program and mentorship.